terresquall/html-minifier/readme.md

 There is also a [GitHub repository](https://github.com/terresquall/html-minifier) for the project, if you want to contribute.

+Note that this software is still in beta and might not work properly with some Wordpress sites.
+Use it at your own risk!

 == Installation ==

 Unzip the downloaded file into the plugin folder in your blog and activate it in WP-Admin.
 Alternatively, you can just download it directly from WP-Admin and activate it.

 == Changelog ==

+= 1.0.5 =
+*Release Date - 2 July 2017*

+Watch out for a native caching function in this plugin in future!

+* Fixed a small issue with the movement of script tags inside IE conditional brackets.
+* Now you cannot uncheck 'Remove JS comments' and 'Remove CSS comments' when your compression mode is "All whitespace".

+= 1.0.4b/c =
+*Release Date - 26 May 2017*

+Marked this plugin as being in beta in the readme.

 = 1.0.4 =
 *Release Date - 21 May 2017*